 Records

-Results of the tests, inspections or maintenance conducted by the Ex Service Facility shall be recorded by use of appropriate means that ensure:
+Results of the tests, inspections or maintenance conducted by the Service Facility shall be recorded by use of appropriate means that ensure:

 Legibility

 Traceability of measured results to calibrated instruments with actual measurements recorded.
-A tick to just indicate pass is not accepted
+A tick to indicate pass result is not accepted.

 Stored to enable retrieval in accordance with 3.1.2 above

-The Ex Service Facility shall retain all inspection and maintenance records for a minimum of 10 years from the date the initial inspection was completed.
+The Service Facility shall retain all inspection and maintenance records for a minimum of 10 years from the date the initial inspection and maintenance was completed.

+The Service Facility shall provide an Ex Service Report to the customer in accordance with the requirements specified in Annex A of this Operational Document.

 Conditions for Ex inspection and maintenance completion

-Ex Service Facilities processes and procedures shall comply with the following, concerning Ex inspection and maintenance completion.

 Ex inspection and maintenance shall be considered complete once a complying Ex inspection and maintenance report is issued in accordance with IEC 60079-14 and IEC 60079-17 by the Responsible Person of the Ex Service Facility.